thejessicafelts/professional-projects/README.md

 **Holiday Showcase:** Worked on the Homepage Spread for Fresh's website, for the 2015 Holiday Season.

 ### **[Jonathan Adler](https://www.jonathanadler.com/)**
-**Homepage Updates:** Regularly updated content on Client Jonathan Adler's website.
+**Homepage Updates:** Regularly updated content on the Jonathan Adler website.
 This includes updating the homepage roughly every two weeks and updating the banners and beauty bars in the site's main navigation.

 **Careers Page:** Constantly updated the Career's page of Johnathan Adler's website.
 These changes were entirely done in HTML and uploaded into Demandware's Business Manager.
 [View the Careers Page](https://www.jonathanadler.com/careers.html).